Legal & General Home Finance Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Legal & General Home Finance’s changes.
-Notwithstanding that utilising this technology is not a prerequisite for Legal & General Home Finance , demonstrating you can stay up to date with Legal & General Home Finance’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your panel status.
+This system is the only way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Legal & General Home Finance’s changes.
+Even though using this technology is not a condition for being on the Legal & General Home Finance panel, demonstrating you can stay up to date with Legal & General Home Finance’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for many firms, leads to reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Legal & General Home Finance

-Mortgage companies frequently vary their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Legal & General Home Finance are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes